jjvanzon/Piano-Playing-Docs/chopin-ballade-2/chopin-ballade-2-todo.md

 - [x] Exceptional cases
     - [x] Slow arpeggio with strange measure.
     - [x] There are certain bar line that are 2x thicker.
 It appears to be 2 bar lines right next to each other.
-- [ ] __...
-Checking:__
+- [ ] Checking:
     - [x] Checking by playing in editing software.
     - [x] Checking by playing the print on a piano.
-        - [ ] __...
-WAS AT: Page 5 playing and annotating print.__
-        - [ ] I am torn between choosing either # or b consistently, chord shapes and intervals not looking what they look like.
+        - [x] I am torn between choosing either # or b consistently, chord shapes and intervals not looking what they look like.
 Sometimes those things clash.
-        - [ ] Trying to balance it out, I tend to get a Eb and a F# in one measure where I am at now.
+        - [x] ~~Trying to balance it out, I tend to get a Eb and a F# in one measure where I am at now.~~
-        - [ ] Cb and Fb mess with my brain, so I want to avoid those.
-    - [ ] Corrections:
+    - [x] Corrections:
         - [x] Might go for less lines a page, more pages.
-        - [ ] May choose # or b more consistently (per measure?)
+        - [x] May choose # or b more consistently (per measure?)
     - [ ] Correcting it.
     - [ ] Keep checking by playing the print, until no more corrections.